CUTR-at-USF/gtfs-realtime-validator/ADDING_NEW_RULES.md

     }

-Now we can create the GTFS-realtime VehiclePosition messages that we're going to test our rule against.
+Now we can create the GTFS Realtime VehiclePosition messages that we're going to test our rule against.
 First, let's just add a single message with the vehicle ID of `1`:

     /**
      * E052 - vehicle.id is not unique